 Employment and Discrimination Law

-Franck accepts instructions from those bringing claims against bosses before the Employment Tribunal.
+Franck specialises in representing those bringing claims against employers before the Employment Tribunal.
 He has particular expertise of bringing trade union victimisation and group holiday pay claims.
 He has acted for sex workers asserting their status as ‘limb b’ workers, and for workers in the legal sector alleging disability discrimination.

 He is dedicated to representing members of radical ‘base’ trade unions who organise in economic sectors with large numbers of migrant and precarious workers.
-From September 2019 to March 2020 he was seconded to United Voices of the World (‘UVW’) as the head of their legal department.
-As part of that position he participated in numerous indirect race discrimination challenges under section 41 of the Equality Act 2010, in respect of the decision by Respondents to outsource resulting in racially segregated sections of their workforce.
+From September 2019 to March 2020 he was seconded to the trade union United Voices of the World (‘UVW’) as the head of their legal department.
+As part of that position he participated in numerous indirect race discrimination challenges under section 41 of the Equality Act 2010, in respect of Respondents’ outsourcing arrangements resulting in a racially segregated workforce.
 He has extensive knowledge of discrimination law.

 Franck advises trade unions on taking industrial action under the Trade Union Labour Relations (Consolidation) Act 1992 (‘TULR(C)A’).

-Franck has appeared before the Central Arbitration Commission and has advised trade unions in relation to the law, procedure, strategy and tactics of voluntary and statutory recognition agreements under the ‘TULR(C)A’.
+Franck has appeared before the Central Arbitration Commission and has advised trade unions in relation to the law, procedure, strategy and tactics of voluntary and statutory recognition agreements under TULR(C)A.

 Contact Franck